psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 ```
 Color      xxBBGGRR               - optional, only present for gouraud shading
 Vertex     YYYYXXXX               - required, two signed 16 bits values
-UV         ClutUUVV or PageUUVV   - optional, only present for textured polygons
+UV         ClutVVUU or PageVVUU   - optional, only present for textured polygons
 ```

 The upper 16 bits of the first two UV words contain extra information.
 The first